sQUlearn/squlearn/README.md

 ## TODOs

 ### Known Issues:
-- Merge Frederic's ADAM with David's ADAM
 - Unify data preprocessing (stacking of variables)
 - Add more explanations in the examples
-- better treatment of variable groups in LayeredFeatureMap (store copy within the class) -> DKR-AK
 - Wrapper for all qiskit feature maps
 - clean up kernel examples (e.g. there are some files name test...)
 - qgpr_optimization_workflow.ipynb has error messages in the notbeook (only KeyboardInterrupts, check anyway)